 Projects on the Go

-The AcSB also has a number of projects on the go which seek to improve private sector not-for-profit standards to better meet stakeholder needs both now and in the future.
+The AcSB has a number of projects on the go which seek to improve private sector standards to better meet stakeholder needs both now and in the future.
 The following provides a brief overview of some of these projects.